 My Life in the Theater

 In 1989, I graduated with a BA in Theatre and, in 1990, founded The Unusual Cabaret in Bar Harbor, Maine, where we produced new musical work and innovative adaptations of classics for five years.
-(It was a place where I could adapt John Gay’s The Beggar’s Opera for a three-woman cast and have a full house of tourists enjoy it six nights a week.)
+(It was a place where we could adapt Ben Joonson’s The Alchemist, with collaborator and later Urinetown composer Mark Hollmann, and have a full house of tourists enjoy it six nights a week.)
 My other new play development work includes three years as a guest director with Paula Vogel and the New Play Festival at Brown University, directing a production of Vogel's own play, Hot 'N' Throbbing at Wellfleet Harbor Actors' Theatre, several projects with playwright Madeleine Olnek (How to Write While You Sleep at Brown University/Trinity Rep in Providence, Help!
 Police!
 At SoHo Rep in New York and Codependent Lesbian Space Alien Seeks Same at Buddies in Bad Times Theatre in Toronto) and a season as the director of the Frost Festival at Dartmouth College.
 Most recently, I have worked with playwrights on staged readings as part of the Studio Festival of Plays at Shakespeare & Company in Lenox, Massachusetts and collaborated on several new adaptations of Spanish Golden Age plays with translator Harley Erdman.